The Sporting Duchess (1915 film)

 The Sporting Duchess is a 1915 American silent drama film directed by Barry O'Neil and starring Rose Coghlan and Ethel Clayton.
-It was produced by the Lubin Manufacturing Company.
+It was produced by the Lubin Manufacturing Company and distributed by V-L-S-E.

 The film was remade by Vitagraph Studios in 1920 with Alice Joyce in the title role.

 Cast

 Preservation

 With no prints of The Sporting Duchess located in any film archives, it is a lost film.